gloriadukuzeyesu/MyNotes/Application System Design/Application System Design.md

 * on the display, it has column that diplays rows which are children.
 * Content are place holder
 * Note: If you can't write a preview for your app, it means you are going too deep.
 The you should revisit your code.

+##  Sizing

+Library libraey author method.

+* App Devs
+* Sizw + place everything

+## Compose Drawing Alogarithm

+3 phases on what happens when we draw on the scree

+1. Composition : call the function buuild a tree of composable.

+   * State independent

+     ```kotlin
+     if (somestate) {
+     	Text(...)
+     }else {
+     	Button (....)
+     }
+     ```

+2. Measurement + Layout : Components are sized and placed.

+3. Drawing

+### Measurement

+* Some properties of an element size info about children

+* Implemented recursive.
+Measure ( size (column))

+  ​	 top element => (o-w, o-H)

+  ​	Padding

+  ​	next element => (o - (w - p), o - (H -P))

+  This returns a placable.  ( it is a return type or the type of the size of the children)

+  Parent elements measure all children assign position to placeabble.

+## Modifiers

+* use to center text in the middle
+* or position in general

+## Scaffold Class.

+* Surface is like a background.
+It like a container.
+* Scaffold itseld doesn't draw anything

+LaunchedEffect :

+## Animation

+teening means interpolating between two things.